 It is best to keep dry brown rice in the refrigerator or freezer to extend the shelf life of the grain.
 If kept in an airtight container, brown rice will keep for about 6 months.

-Brown rice is generally regarded as safe, especially, as consumed from food sources.
+Brown rice is generally regarded as safe.
 There are no side effects from normal, moderate consumption of brown rice.

 Individuals allergic to brown rice may have a reaction when consuming rice or when handling rice while cooking.
-Brown rice allergy may cause distress in the gastrointestinal system and skin reactions.
+Brown rice allergy may cause gastrointestinal distress and skin reactions.

 Rice proteins tend to be safer than wheat, dairy, or soy and are not typical allergens.
 An allergic reaction to brown rice may be due to cross-contamination with another allergen during processing or cooking.